parallelno/guimos_jdundel/README.md

 ## 📄 Documentation

 ### Prehistory
-This game was built for the [`Soviet Retro PC Vector 06c`](https://en.wikipedia.org/wiki/Vector-06C), which was my first computer.
+This game was built for the Soviet retro PC [`Vector 06c`](https://en.wikipedia.org/wiki/Vector-06C), which was my first computer.
 It inspired me and set me on an endless journey into the game development industry.
 Sweet dreams, old friend.
 I'll remember you forever!

-Creating this game was a massive effort on my part.
-The lack of documentation, a small community of enthusiasts, and my inexperienced hands made the process complex and slow.
+Creating this game was a tremendous effort.
+It started as a benchmark and then evolved into a game project.
+The lack of documentation, a small community of enthusiasts, and my twisted hands made the process complex and slow.
 Just the demo alone took me two years to complete.
 But I regret no second!
 It was a fun learning project!
-During this time, I learned a great deal about the architecture of this little boy.
-I'm still amazed by how incredibly clever the engineers and architects of that era were who built up the concrete of the current tech era—the fathers of Intel.
+During this time, I learned a great deal about computer low-level architecture, practiced various programming languages like Assembly, Python, C++, and C#, built systems like Cmake, made one mine in Python, tried tons of different UI frameworks like Winforms, WPF, UWP, Dart, ImGui, databases, finally learned and integrated cross-platform development and testing.

+During the demo development, I suffered from the rudimentary debugging tools available around for this computer.
+I spent several months adding debugging to [`v06x`](https://github.com/svofski/vector06sdl) the emulator I used back then.

-After releasing the demo, I spent another year just to build my own emulator called [`Devector`](https://github.com/parallelno/Devector) with advanced debugging capabilities, which I believe can significantly speed up the development process and help me finish the final product.
+After releasing the demo, I concluded I needed more dev tooling and spent another year building my own emulator [`Devector`](https://github.com/parallelno/Devector).
+It has advanced debugging features and must significantly speed up my development process and help me finish the final product.
 Fingers crossed!

 ### Intro
-The project is divided into two parts: the sprite engine, called V6, and the game built with it as a demonstration of the engine's capabilities.
-The goal was to reuse the game logic and utilities as simply as possible while exploring and documenting the features of the Vector 06c wherever they existed.
-This includes the fastest sprite rendering, advanced font techniques, AY music, multichannel sound effects, the RAM disk, FDD, I/O OS support, all enhanced with an intuitive yet powerful build system.
+This project is divided into two key components: the game and the sprite engine, called V6.
+The engine's goal is to make life easier for retro gaming enthusiasts.
+Key features include:

+* Ultra-fast multicolor sprite rendering.
+* Advanced font rendering techniques.
+* AY music and multichannel sound effects.
+* up to 8 RAM disks support, FDDs, and I/O OS functionality.
+* A powerful yet intuitive build system to simplify workflows.

+I hope it inspires more devs to dive into the retrocomputing world.

 ### Debug Mode
 * To enable debug mode, uncomment the line `v6_debug_mode == DEBUG_ON` in the `v6_debug.asm`

 ### 📁 Folder Structure
 ```plaintext